 Higher temperatures don’t have to mean higher energy bills.
-By reducing heat and humidity inside your home can help keep you cool and save money on your energy bills as well as reduce health issues such as mold and mildew.
+Reducing heat and humidity inside your home can help keep you cool and save money on your energy bills as well as reduce health issues such as mold and mildew.

-When hot days you can avoid adding heat to your home by following these simple tips:
+On hot days, you can avoid adding heat to your home by following these simple tips:

 Lowering temperatures isn’t the only solution to keeping your home cool during the dog days of summer, reducing humidity will improve comfort and provide health benefits.
 Humidity is the amount of moisture or water vapor in the air.
 Indoor humidity levels between 30% and 50% are ideal.

 If you notice mold, mildew or musty odors throughout your home, these are signals humidity levels are too high.
 This can be affected by everyday activities that increase the amount of moisture in the air such as showering, cooking and drying clothes.
 To reduce sources of moisture you can: